 - Synthesize and apply knowledge of contemporary and traditional musical styles to the composition of songs

 - Synthesize and apply knowledge of contemporary and traditional song lyrics to the composition of original lyrics

 - Arrange songs in a variety of musical styles for ensembles of varying size and instrumentation

 - Create professional quality recordings of songs using Pro Tools

 - Create a professional portfolio of original songs

-Download the songwriting concentrate courses (requires Acrobat Reader, available for free on the Adobe website).
+Download the songwriting concentrate courses.
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.